catalystneuro/cohen-u01-to-nwb/src/suver_lab_to_nwb/conversion_notes.md

 ## Patch clamp data questions
-* For the patch clamp, why does the data says 1,000 frames but the length of the data is `100,000
+* For the patch clamp, why does the data says 1,000 frames but the length of the data is `100,000`
-* samplerate: 10000, fps: 100
+* samplerate: 10000, fps: 100 is the fps for the video?
 * is dep days post eclosing (e.g. 6-8dpe) or days post patching?
 * What is scale current?
 * What is scale voltage?
 * What does the tachometer measures or represents?
 It is usually used to measure the speed of a rotating object, such as a motor or other machine.
 * What about the puffer?
 * Description and units of `Vm`, `Im`, `tachometer`, `puffer`, `filteredVm`
+* What device was used to record the data?
+* Are all the experiments current clamp?
+* Any information about the electrodes?

 ## Optogenetic Stimuli data
 * `SAMPLERATE` (10_000) vs `fps` (60) vs nframes (6000)